drew-gnaw/Notes/PHIL321/Decisions under Ignorance.md

 1. The ranking problem (How to turn individual rankings into group decisions).
 2. The Condorcet problem (This problem arises when a ranking is non-transitive).

+**Objectives:** Firstly, do we seek the best possible functioning/effective governments with strong leadership, vision/strategic vision, that probably makes some unpopular decisions OR a system that mirrors our own desires/hopes, not excluding anyone, so that it properly reflects the whole spectrum of views of the voters?

+We will see that different voting schemes favour one or the other.

+### Winner-take-all elections

+We count each vote and whoever gets the most votes wins it all!

+There are issues with this system.
+- It will leave a potentially large amount of voters without any further influence.
+Once the president has be elected, up to half the country would be neglected.
+- The minority loses all its influence.
+- It penalizes minority views
+- It could also potentially penalize majority views!
+For example, over 70% of the population wants Trudeau to step down, but this election style allows him to remain as prime minister.

+This system favours the first vision.
+It makes it easier for the government to pursue its objectives.
+However, it also makes it easier for dictatorships to arise.
+It doesn't provide enough checks to guard against bad decisions.

+### All-Inclusive elections

+This system favours the second vision.

+- No one's views are neglected
+- Each view is represented proportionally to their voting strengths
+- Typically work well in very stable/unchanging societies
+- But, in socities that are strongly divided, it yields highly ineffective systems.
+This can cause paralysis.

 ### Lewis Carroll

 This was a guy.
 He was choosing a student for some honor.
 There are four candidates left for this honor, $A,B,C,D$, and there are 11 electors to choose which student gets the award.